wp-plugins/cm-download-manager/readme.txt

 * Includes download counter.
 * Includes voting per each download.
-* Includes Download Categories.
+* Includes download categories.
-* Member only downloads.
 * Admin can manage downloads.
 * Built in support forum per each download.
-* Templet can be easily customized.
+* Templet can be customized.
-* Image preview for download screens.
+* Image preview per each download.
-* Filter download by internal Search
+* Filter downloads by internal search
 * Admin can define which file extensions are supported
-* User can track from profile his downloads
+* User can track his downloads from user profile
 * User can receive notification on new support questions

 **Demo**